compucorp/uk.co.compucorp.civicrm.mailjet/README.md

-CiviMailJet - MailJet Extension for CiviCRM
+CiviMailJet - MailJet integration for CiviCRM
 ===============================